-This marinated flank steak recipe goes back to the 80s in my family, coming from a Colorado cookbook given to my mother by my Aunt Lila who lived in Aspen.
+My grilled marinated flank steak recipe goes back to the 80s from a recipe given to my mother by my Aunt Lila.
 It was instantly a big hit, and we usually served it with steak fries and a salad.
-Now that we’re older and looking for healthier recipes, we cut out the fries and just put the steak on the salad, finding it’s just as satisfying.
-It can also take your Taco Tuesday to the next level…step aside carne asada.
+The secret is in the marinade, turning a simple cut of beef into something incredibly delicious.

 Key Ingredients and Substitutions